 Dr. Pellandini-Simányi is Associate Professor in the Institute of Marketing and Communication Management.
 After studying Economics and Marketing (MSc), she earned her PhD in Sociology from the London School of Economics and Political Science.
-Previously, she taught at the Sociology Department of LSE, and held a Swiss National Science Foundation Marie Heim-Vögtlin Fellowship at the Institute of Management and Organization, USI and an Assistant Professorship at ELTE, Budapest.
+Previously, she taught at the Sociology Department of LSE, the Institute of Management and Organization of USI and at ELTE Budapest.

 She is co-coordinator of the Economic Sociology Research Network of the Swiss Sociological Association and served as committee member of the American Sociological Association.
 She also participated in Global Action Plan UK's 'Goals for Good' research project and the Young Foundation's (London) social innovation and social needs program.